 Equity instruments are contracts that give a residual interest in the net assets of the Company.
 Financial instruments issued by the Company are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.
-The Company's common shares, share options, share warrants and flow-through shares are classified as equity instruments.
+The Company's common shares, share options, and share warrants are classified as equity instruments.